moby/buildkit/frontend/dockerfile/docs/reference.md

 Whenever possible, Docker will re-use the intermediate images (cache), to accelerate the `docker build` process significantly.
 This is indicated by the `Using cache` message in the console output.
-(For more information, see the [Build cache section](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#build-cache) in the
+(For more information, see the [`Dockerfile` best practices guide](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/):
-`Dockerfile` best practices guide):

     $ docker build -t svendowideit/ambassador .
     Sending build context to Docker daemon 15.36 kB